mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/limitations/index.md

 ## Node Count

-The DC/OS {{ model.techName }} Service must be deployed with at least 3 nodes.
+The DC/OS {{ model.techName }} Service must be deployed with at least three nodes.

 ## Security